r0bert-t/personal-voice-rag/README.md

 Ollama is a free, open-source software platform that allows you to run, manage, and deploy large language models directly on local computer.

 ### LLM model
-For LLM is was used [Llama 3.2 (3B)](https://ollama.com/library/llama3.2:3b) model that balances high-performance text generation with ultra-low hardware requirements and it is perfectly suited for hardware like personal computers.
+[Llama 3.2 (3B)](https://ollama.com/library/llama3.2:3b) model was used.
+It is a lightweight text model that runs smoothly on almost any modern personal computer and achieves fast response speeds on standard CPUs, Apple Silicon, or dedicated graphics cards.
 It offers maximum context window of 128K tokens
+Of course it is possible to use other models available in [Ollama library](https://ollama.com/library) depending on the available hardware performance.

 ### Embedding model
 For embedding it was used a [nomic-embed-text:v1.5](https://ollama.com/library/nomic-embed-text) which is a high-performing open embedding model with a large token context window.
 It converts text into dense numerical vectors that capture semantic meaning and also allows to search local vector store for relevant context.

 ### Chroma database
 Chroma database (ChromaDB) is an open-source vector store used for storing and retrieving vector embeddings.
+It supports seamless connectivity with LangChain framework for RAG pipelines.

 ### Spoken audio support